Top of Page

 • Indemnification related to shrink-wrap and click-wrap agreements;

-• Agreements with a nominal value of less than $5,000 granting non-exclusive rights to use Board intellectual property and other agreements related to the grant of intellectual property rights and permissions, including any indemnification of third parties associated with said agreements; and
+• Agreements with a value of less than $10,000 granting non-exclusive rights to use Board intellectual property and other agreements related to the grant of intellectual property rights and permissions, including any indemnification of third parties associated with said agreements;

-• Other legal matters having no direct financial impact on the Board.
+• Other legal matters having no cost to the Board.

 • The Communications Officer has the authority to execute access agreements to film in Board facilities and CPS schools, subject to approval as to legal form by the General Counsel.